Study Abroad Blog

 Reading and Writing

-• ACT: Separate English and Reading sections.
-English focuses on grammar, punctuation, and rhetorical skills, while Reading tests comprehension with more direct questions.
+The SAT combines reading and writing into one section with evidence-based questions and complex texts, emphasising analytical thinking and vocabulary in context.
+The ACT keeps English and Reading as separate sections — English focuses on grammar, punctuation, and rhetorical skills, while Reading tests comprehension with more direct, faster-paced questions.

 Math